-Table 14: Health and Disease Studies in Hawaiian Monk Seals
+Table 13: Health and Disease Studies in Hawaiian Monk Seals

-YEAR HEALTH CONDITION AND REFERENCE 1978 Known as the Laysan epizootic, \geq 50 Hawaiian monk seals were found dead.
+YEAR HEALTH CONDITION AND REFERENCE 1925 Internal parasites were first reported (Chapin 1925).
+1952 Diphyllobothriid cestodes were first reported (Markowski 1952).
+1959 The Acanthocephalan Corynosoma sp. was first reported (Golvan 1959).
+1969 Diphyllobothriid cestodes were reported (Rausch 1969).
+1978 Known as the Laysan epizootic, \geq 50 Hawaiian monk seals were found dead.
 Specimens from 19 dead and 18 live seals were collected.
 All carcasses found with stomach ulceration and heavy parasite burdens and in severe state of emaciation.
 Livers from two carcasses tested positive to ciguatoxin and maitotoxin.
 There was serologic evidence of caliciviruses but serum specimens were negative for Leptospira .
 Salmonella sieburg was isolated from a rectal swab.
 Many parasite ova and products in coprologic exams were identified.
 Diagnosis was inconclusive (Johnson and Johnson 1981; Gilmartin et al. 1980).
 1979 Contracecum ulceration of a young seal was first reported (Whittow et al. 1979).
 1980 Lung mites from the family Halarechnidae were first reported (Furman and Dailey 1980).
 1980 The Hawaiian monk seal die-off response plan was developed with the support of the Marine Mammal Commission (Gilmartin 1987).
 1983 The Recovery Plan for the Hawaiian Monk Seal addressed the importance of disease investigations (Gilmartin 1983).
 1988 A coprologic survey for parasites was performed from field scats collected in 1985 (Dailey et al. 1988).
 1988 The hematology and serum biochemistry of 12 weaned pups collected between 1984 and 1987 for their rehabilitation in Oahu were reported (Banish and Gilmartin 1988).
-1992 Pathology of 42 seals collected between 1981-85 were summarized (Banish and Gilmartin 1992).
+1992 Pathology of 42 seals collected between 1981-85 was summarized (Banish and Gilmartin 1992).
 1992 The FFS relocation of 19 immature seals was initiated.
 Basic hematology, serum biochemistry, serology for leptospirosis and calicivirus infection, virus isolation, fecal culture for Salmonella and coproparasitoscopic examination were performed for their disease evaluation.
 Two of seven seals died of bacterial and aspiration pneumonia on Oahu, with positive titers to Leptospira .
 Detection of calicivirus by cDNA hybridization probe in 13 seals with viral particles seen by electron microscopy occurred in five seals.
 It was concluded that endemic disease agents identified in those seals were Salmonella and endoparasites (Gilmartin 1993a; Poet et al. 1993).

-1993 Inoculation of four Hawaiian monk seals with a killed virus distemper vaccine was experimentally performed on three seals at the Waikiki Aquarium (Gilmartin 1993b; Osterhaus unpubl. data 1997).
+YEAR HEALTH CONDITION AND REFERENCE 1993 Inoculation of four Hawaiian monk seals with a killed virus distemper vaccine was experimentally performed on three seals at the Waikiki Aquarium (Gilmartin 1993b; Osterhaus unpubl. data 1997).
 1995 An eye disease of unknown etiology was first diagnosed in 12 female Hawaiian monk seal pups that were transported to Oahu for rehabilitation.
 To date the cause remains unknown (NMFS files 1995-97 unpubl. data).
 1996 Histopathology of selected tissues collected from 23 seals between 1989 and 1995 was performed by personnel of the National Wildlife Health Research Center, Honolulu Station (Work unpubl. data 1996).

-YEAR HEALTH CONDITION AND REFERENCE 1997 Two captive seals died of causes unrelated to the eye disease.
+1997 Two captive seals died of causes unrelated to the eye disease.
 One seal was diagnosed with Clostridium septicemia and another seal with hepatic sarcocystosis (Yantis et al. 1998).
 1997 The Monk Seal Captive Care Review Panel developed recommendations to evaluate the health assessment and future disposition of 10 captive seals and the future of captive care and release efforts to enhance the recovery of the species (NMFS unpubl. data 1997).

-(Source: Aguirre et al. 1999)
+Source: Aguirre et al. 1999